Advanced Magento 2 Developer Tools For Debugging

 • Provides intelligent completion and navigation based on Magento's structure.

-• Offers powerful refactoring tools to modify code safely.
+• Offers powerful refactoring tools to change code.

 • Integrates with Xdebug and PHPUnit for debugging and testing.